StarlightSearch/EmbedAnything/README.md

 ## For OpenAI
 1. Please check if you already have the OpenAI key in the Environment variable.
-We have only released the OpenAI embedder library so far.
-Please stay tuned for updates for the local embeddings as well.

-### if you are using embed-anything==0.1.7 version (latest version)
+### If you are using embed-anything==0.1.7 version (latest version)

 ```python
 import embed_anything